asen-krasimirov/Python-Web/README.md

-Posting solved problems from the Softni Python-Web Course.
+Posting solved problems from the Softuni Python-Web Course.